Speedy is a 1928 comedy film starring Harold Lloyd.

 - The Cameo:

 - Babe Ruth As Himself, catching a ride from Harold to the ballpark.
 The film includes a scene where Ruth hits a real home run in a real Yankee game.

 - There is a cameo within a cameo as well.
-As Ruth is getting out of Harold's cab at Yankee Stadium, none other than Lou Gehrig can be scene walking behind the cab.
+As Ruth is getting out of Harold's cab at Yankee Stadium, his teammate Lou Gehrig can be seen walking behind the cab.
 Gehrig looks right at the camera.

 - Chinese Launderer: One has a business in Pop's neighborhood.
 When the Badass Grandpas attack the mooks, the launderer charges into battle with a hot iron.